antz22/ultimate-guide-to-flutter/README.md

 - [Flutter Provider - Advanced Firebase Data Management](https://youtu.be/vFxk_KJCqgk)

 If this feels a little bit overwhelming, don't feel discouraged.
+Many times I was stuck, but once I understood a new concept I quickly made tons of progress.
 It's never too late.
 Be glad that you are here in the first place!

 I hope you enjoyed this comprehensive guide!

+## Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request